Inc-G/Q_learning_briscola/README.md

 Probably longer training will lead to better results (in the graph above, it looks like the MLP model is still _slowly_ improving).
 I suspect that a fine-tuning of the GRU model would outperform the MLP model (however, training for the GRU model takes much longer).

+One could try more advanced reinforcement learning algorithms (actor-critic?).

 ## Organization of the repository.

 There are three notebooks and four moules.